 I get mine at the Army CSD and sometimes at Spencer’s or even at the Margin free store or the local kirana.
 Where do you get yours?
 I am of course, talking of that indispensable item of daily use, a toothbrush.
 You would be getting yours from somewhere similar too, I am sure, since they, the toothbrushes, don’t grow on trees.
 What I mean to say, is there anyone, just ANYONE at all, who doesn’t know WHERE to get a toothbrush, of all things??!!!!!

 These are after all lessons you learn at your mother’s knee or even on your father’s shoulder, when he takes you out on that joy ride to see the world from a level higher than the two-and-a-half-or-so feet that you are accustomed to and totally bored with.
-I can just picture that lovely, emotional moment when life’s many lessons are imparted by the pater to the offspring sitting on lofty heights.
+I can just picture that extremely poignant and emotional moment when life’s many lessons are imparted by the pater to the offspring sitting on lofty heights.

 Father: Child, it is time you learnt the truth about toothbrushes.